The Songlines: Reviews and criticisms

 John Bayley, in a review for the London Review of Books, called the book "compulsively memorable", but observed the difficulty encountered by the anthropologist in his representation of a culture such as the Aboriginal one Chatwin dealt with: "describing [their] life and beliefs... falsifies them [and] creates a picture of unreality... seductively comprehensible to others"; Chatwin "makes no comparison or comment, and draws no conclusions, but his reader has the impression that anthropologists can't do other than mislead."
 He however praised "the poetry" of Chatwin's "remarkable pages"; and considered that "the book is a masterpiece".

 In The Irish Times, Julie Parsons, after consideration of the difficulties encountered by Chatwin—"born, raised and educated in the European tradition"—in apprehending the nature of the relationship between the Aborigines and the land on which they live, notes that as the reader follows his narrative, they "realise the impossibility of Chatwin's project.
 The written word cannot express this world", but the book is read nevertheless "with pleasure and fascination.
 We read it to learn how little we know."

 Rory Stewart, in The New York Review of Books, observed that the book "transformed English travel writing", praising his "concision" and "erudition", and acknowledging Chatwin's inspirational character and the view of The Songlines as "almost... a sacred text", leading Stewart and others to travel and "arrange... life and meaning"; he noted that whereas his own travels were at times "repetitive, boring, frustrating", "this is not the way that Chatwin describes the world", nor experienced it.
 Despite Stewart's conclusion that "today... [his] fictions seem more transparent" and that Chatwin's "personality... learning... myths, even his prose, are less hypnotizing", he considers that "he remains a great writer, of deep and enduring importance."
 Of particular note was Chatwin's representation of the Aboriginal people he encountered; despite the hardships of their daily existence—sickness, addiction, unemployment—"they are not victims... they emerge as figures of scope, and challenging autonomy."

+In 2000 Chatwin's biographer Nicholas Shakespeare quoted Toly Sawenko (on whom the character Arkady is supposedly based): "Bruce... hadn't sat down with any Aborigine.
+He gets information second hand and repeats it.
+Aboriginal people are capable of dealing with the world in a philosophical way.
+The problem was, he just wasn't there long enough, he didn't get involved at any depth."

+In 2006 author Debbie Lisle criticised the book, writing "Charges of 'false' or 'mis' representations come from... social scientists and locals claiming to know the Aboriginal culture better than Chatwin, either because they rely on academically rigorous research, or because they have lived and worked with Aboriginal communities for a long time.
+In effect, The Songlines reveals that Chatwin is a poor anthropologist (his visit too brief, his ethnography too superficial) whose travel writing is limited by his Western, neocolonial privilege."